zedlopez/ifm/Examples/Sybil1.md

 ```

 The token `"[Greeks]"` will match all of "Athenians", "Spartans", "Greeks", "hoplite army", or "hoplite forces".
 It will not match "hoplite" or "forces" alone; it is important to note that the / divides individual words which are understood equivalently, but does not define entire phrases as equivalent.
-More about how Inform understands specific phrases can be found in the chapter on Understanding.
+More about how Inform understands specific phrases can be found in the chapter on [Understanding].